 To be known as the community entity that works to provide access to needed resources for firefighters and families in the greater Tucson area.

 Honoring the past, embracing the present and engaging the future.

 - Fiscally Responsible

 - Non-Partisan Advocate

-The Greater Tucson Fire Foundation Board of Trustees establishes policies and procedures and provides active and ongoing oversight of the three Foundation components comprised of endowment, fund raising and distribution.
-Although we are still in the formulation stage, the groundwork is being laid for a stable, fiscally transparent and responsible and long-term organization.
+The Greater Tucson Fire Foundation Board of Trustees establishes policies and procedures, and provides active and ongoing oversight of the three Foundation components: endowment, fundraising and distribution.
+We are working to create a stable, fiscally transparent, responsible and long-term organization.

 - Founded in 2010

 - Endowment fund professionally managed by the Jewish Community Foundation of Southern Arizona